 Welcome to the Zeta Mu Chapter of Kappa Alpha Theta at MIT!

-Kappa Alpha Theta was the first Greek-letter fraternity for women when it was founded nearly 150 years ago at DePauw University.
+Kappa Alpha Theta was the first Greek-letter fraternity for women when it was founded in 1870 at DePauw University.
 Today, Theta has grown to encompass more than 130 college chapters and more than 250,000 initiated members.
-The national Theta network creates an opportunity for women to work towards our fraternity’s goals of social, intellectual, and moral growth.
+Embracing the motto of ‘Leading Women’, Theta encourages personal excellence and leadership on our campuses, in our communities, and throughout professional life.

-I'm so proud to call the women of Kappa Alpha Theta my sisters.
-I have found such wonderful support in Theta, and in the Panhellenic community.
-Feel free to explore our website to learn more about our chapter or reach out to me with any questions.
+I'm grateful to call the women of Kappa Alpha Theta my sisters.
+Please feel free to explore our website to learn more about our chapter, or reach out to me with any questions.